NdutaCharity/Charity/PowerBi_Training/README.md

 # Power Bi Essential training

-  This was a training offered on LinkedIn's learning, offered by Gini von Courter I completed the training on the 29th August 2022 and earned a [Certificate Of Completion](https://lnkd.in/d6vxMJ3t).
+  This was a training offered on LinkedIn's learning, offered by Gini von Courter.
+  I completed the training on the 29th August 2022 and earned a [Certificate Of Completion](https://lnkd.in/d6vxMJ3t).